muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 ### [How to sample AppSync resolver logs](https://theburningmonk.com/2020/09/how-to-sample-appsync-resolver-logs/)

-This article provides a solution for managing and sampling AppSync resolver logs effectively without incurring excessive costs.
+Yan provides a solution for managing and sampling AppSync resolver logs effectively without incurring excessive costs.
 AWS AppSync offers in-built logging integration with CloudWatch Logs.
 The Field resolver log level can be set to NONE, ERROR, or ALL, with the ALL setting providing the most detailed information about requests, responses, and latency.
 However, setting log level to ALL sends a large volume of data to CloudWatch Logs, leading to significant costs.

 One strategy to manage these costs is using Lambda functions to toggle the Field resolver log level between ALL and ERROR via a pair of cron jobs.
 This way, a balance between costs and visibility into the application's operations is achieved.
 The Lambda functions can be set to turn on resolver logging at the 8th minute of each hour, and turn it off at the 10th minute of each hour, capturing logs for roughly 3% of Query/Mutation operations.